Wendougee Data S Espresso Machine Review

 Notice also the hole in the middle, towards the front.
 This hole allows a slotted screwdriver to access to the set screw on a needle valve.
 This valve can adjust the maximum flow of the water, which is 12 ml/sec.
 I should repeat that – maximum flow of this gear pump driven machine is 12 milliliters per second, which is a lot!
 Most vibration pump machines max out at 7 ml/sec.

-You will also notice the Cigar flow meter to the right of the needle valve.
+You will also notice the Gicar flow meter to the right of the needle valve.
 This measures the flow in real time, and works much better than the cheap flow meters in economical espresso machines.
-The €50 Cigar flow meter knows exactly just how much water is flowing to the brew group, and therefore helps the machine to stop volumetrically, in quite a precise manner.
+The €50 Gicar flow meter knows exactly just how much water is flowing to the brew group, and therefore helps the machine to stop volumetrically, in quite a precise manner.

 What makes the Wendougee special?